microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 6. `pip install -e raiwidgets` to install raiwidgets locally.
 7. `pip install jupyter`
 8. `cd notebooks\responsibleaidashboard`
 9. To execute tests run `yarn e2e-widget`.
 Sometimes it is preferable to watch the execution and select only individual test cases.
-This is possible using `yarn e2e-widget --watch`
+This is possible using `yarn e2e-widget --watch`.

-cypress window will open locally - select test file to run the tests
+Cypress window will open locally - select test file to run the tests.

+Since it may take a while to generate and execute all notebooks which makes the interactive `--watch` mode tedious, there's an option `-n` to specify individual notebooks.
+The argument is the notebook name without path and with `.py` file extension (which is the result of the `.ipynb`-to-`.py` conversion).

+Example: `-n responsibleaidashboard-diabetes-regression-model-debugging.py`

+Currently, only a single notebook can be specified.

+The notebooks can also be run with flights enabled.
+For that, simply add your preferred `flightCombinations` to `e2e-widget.js` and adjust the notebook name to include the flights.

+Example with flight `f`:
+`-n responsibleaidashboard-diabetes-regression-model-debugging-f.py`

+Example with multiple flights `f1` and `f2`:
+`-n responsibleaidashboard-diabetes-regression-model-debugging-f1-f2.py`

+Furthermore, when iterating on writing such tests it may not be necessary to regenerate the notebook(s) every single time.
+To avoid wasting time on this there's an option `--skipgen` to skip the notebook generation.

 #### Test UX and SDK changes